 We also thank Senator Claire Wilson, Representative Alicia Rule, and others who helped champion these bills and spread our message.
 These legislators know that youth programs already reinforce the academic, social-emotional, and prevention goals of many state and local agencies.
 And like any critical system, youth development requires resources, reliable data, and dedicated funding to continue delivering high-quality, equitable programming for Washington’s youth.

 Youth voice rings the loudest.

 In addition to their participation in the legislative workshops, hearings, and Advocacy Day rally, young people also shared their personal views on what youth development means to them via social media.
-As we continue to advocate for programming that impacts the lives of Washington’s youth, we must ensure that their experience and input is core to the decision making that will shape our field (and the lives of youth) for years to come.
+As we continue to advocate for programming that impacts the lives of Washington’s youth, we must ensure that their experience and input are core to the decision-making that will shape our field (and the lives of youth) for years to come.

 We were heard.
 And this is just the beginning.

 While we’ve been advocating in this space for a long time, our efforts were new to most state legislators who have never seen us this coordinated or loud.
 Ultimately, this work requires a year or two of momentum-building to solidify new legislation.
 Our first bill (HB1386), which included the 50M dollar youth development grant program passed UNANIMOUSLY in the House Committee.
 This was a big deal and signals that with sustained effort and increasing visibility, we can secure a win in the coming years.

 The Senate and House budget proposals will be released by Monday, March 27.
 The YDST Legislative Committee will be looking for budget opportunities and potential funding sources to move forward with a youth development funding request.
 This request would likely be related to post-pandemic learning recovery for students.
 We will have more information next week.

 Regardless of what happens in this year’s budget, we will leverage the current momentum and start gearing up for the next legislative session.